Become a Special Education Teacher

-You will earn a M.A. in Special Education.
-Licensure preparation is embedded into the Master of Arts degree.
+You will earn an M.A. in Special Education.
+Licensure preparation is embedded into the masters degree.
 Learners may choose to complete the degree but not obtain licensure.
 Those not seeking a master's degree may choose to complete courses for licensure preparation as a non-degree seeking student.

 Yes!
-This degree option is for previously licensed classroom teachers who want to add Minnesota licensure in one or more special education areas, including emotional behavioral disorders (EBD), learning disabilities (LD), and/or autism spectrum disorder (ASD).
-When seeking licensure you will complete coursework as well as complete practicum experiences in elementary, middle school, and high school settings in Minnesota, plus Minnesota state licensing exams.
+This degree option is for previously licensed classroom teachers who want to add Minnesota licensure in one or more special education areas, including EBD, LD, and/or ASD.
+When seeking licensure, you will complete coursework and complete practicum experiences in elementary, middle school, and high school settings in Minnesota, plus Minnesota state licensing exams.
 Licensure recommendation is contingent upon successfully completing all Minnesota state licensure requirements.

 You may apply for admission to Saint Mary’s M.A. in Special Education program at any time.
 After you are admitted, you may begin taking classes at the start of any semester: spring, summer, or fall.
-Applications for the program are accepted through December 5 for Spring semester cohorts, April 10 for Summer semester cohorts, and August 7 for Fall semester cohorts.
+Applications for the program are accepted through Dec.
+5 for spring semester cohorts, April 10 for summer semester cohorts, and Aug.
+7 for fall semester cohorts.

 You may transfer a maximum of six semester credits earned before admittance upon recommendation of the program director and with the approval of the dean.
 Transfer credits are subject to both graduate school and programmatic criteria.